jbcodeforce/openshift-studies/docs/appsody.md

 * Start the application scafold using `appsody run`

-* Modify the `Dockerfile-stack` file to include the base image and dependencies
+* Modify the `Dockerfile-stack` file to include the base image and dependencies for the server and other predefined code.